-Chemicals, FB-71 and FB-28 are listed on the US EPA Safer Chemical Ingredients List (US EPA n.d.).
+Chemicals in this group are listed on the US EPA Safer Chemical Ingredients List (US EPA n.d.).
 This list identifies chemicals deemed to be safer alternatives to other chemicals employed for the same functional use.
 The criteria for adding chemicals to the list cover a broad range of human health and environmental toxicological effects.